BolinLai/LEGO/README.md

 rm [your_path]/llava_pretrained.zip
 ```

-Before running the script, you have to update the paths of dataset and pretrained weights in `vllm/scripts/finetune_ego4d.sh` (for training on Ego4D) and `vllm/scripts/finetune_epickitchen.sh` (for training on Epic-Kitchens) to your local paths.
+Before running the training script, you have to update the paths of dataset and pretrained weights in `vllm/scripts/finetune_ego4d.sh` (for training on Ego4D) and `vllm/scripts/finetune_epickitchen.sh` (for training on Epic-Kitchens) to your local paths.

 `--model_name_or_path`: The path of pretrained VLLM checkpoint for initialization.